Patrick Willis: 2011

-2012 season
+2012

 During the 2012 season, Willis had 120 combined tackles, two forced fumbles (one recovery), two interceptions, nine passes defended, and 0.5 sacks.
 He led the 49ers into the postseason for a second straight year.
 Willis recorded ten combined tackles as the 49ers lost Super Bowl XLVII to the Baltimore Ravens by a score of 34–31.
 Willis had 29 combined tackles and a sack during the 2012 postseason.

-2013 season
+2013

 On August 5, 2013, Willis underwent surgery to repair a fractured hand he suffered during training camp.
-He started the first three games of the season, but then had a groin injury in Week 3.
+He started the first three games of the season, but then had a groin injury in week 3.
 He would then miss the next two games.
 However, in a game against the Atlanta Falcons, he recorded 18 tackles.
-He ended the 2013 season with 104 tackles.
+He ended the 2013 season with 104 total tackles (82 solo).

-2014 season
+2014

 Willis played in six games of the 2014 season hampered by a nagging toe injury.
 He made the decision to end his season on November 11 and undergo season-ending surgery on his nagging left big toe, which bothered him for several previous seasons.
 The 49ers placed Willis on the injured reserve list soon after the surgery.

 After struggling with a toe injury that kept him sidelined for most of 2014, Willis announced his retirement on March 10, 2015.

+Hall of Fame

+On February 8, 2024, Willis was selected to be inducted into the Pro Football Hall of Fame, in his fifth year of eligibility and second year as a finalist.
+Former NFL player Bryant Young came up to Willis' home and knocked on the door to announce the news.